hashgraph/hedera-services/hedera-node/docs/lambdas.md

 }
 ```

 To install a lambda, you must specify its type and how to initialize its bytecode and storage.
-You can do this by
+You can do this in
+three ways,
-providing EVM initcode to execute with a constructor call; or, for especially lightweight lambdas, by providing
+1. By providing EVM initcode to execute with a constructor call;
-pre-initialized bytecode and storage slots.
+2. By providing pre-initialized bytecode and storage slots; or,
+3. By reusing bytecode from an already deployed smart contract.

-You may optionally specify a charging pattern, default gas limit, and a specific lambda index to try to install the
+You may optionally specify a charging pattern, default gas limit, and a specific index to install the lambda at.
+(If
-lambda at.
-(If this index is already taken, the installing transaction will fail with final status
+this index is already taken, the installing transaction will fail with status `LAMBDA_INDEX_IN_USE`.)
-`LAMBDA_INDEX_IN_USE`.)

 ```protobuf
 /**